 c.
 Training department management approves the course design, training slides and lecture notes for the trainers’ use

 d.
-Pilot group of students has an 88% pass rate on the examination (the pilot passing rate is higher than the high-level deliverable)
+Payroll processor pilot group has an 88% pass rate on the examination (the pilot passing rate is higher than the high-level deliverable).

-You’ll note that some of these sub-deliverables have metrics and that is the best kind of acceptance criteria.
+You’ll note that some of these sub-deliverables have metrics (numbers) and that is the best kind of acceptance criteria.
 However, in some design tasks we can’t specify a number.
-So we use the approval or acceptance of another party to measure the success of the sub-deliverable.
+So we use the approval or acceptance by an authorized person or group to measure the success of the sub-deliverable.

-Project Work Breakdown Structure Step 3.
-Break down supporting deliverables as necessary to reach individual team member assignments.
-We continue to break down the sub-deliverables into their components until we reach assignments that we can assign to an individual.
+Project Work Breakdown Structure – Step 3.
+Break down the supporting deliverables to the level of individual team member assignments.
+You continue to break down the supporting deliverables into their components until you reach assignments that you can assign to an individual.
 Typically, project task assignments should have a duration of between three and ten days.
-New employees or trainees will be given assignments at the low end of that range.
+You will give new employees or trainees assignments at the low end of that range.
 Experienced professionals or experts will be given assignments at the high-end of that range.
 But every assignment should have a metric or other measure of the acceptability of the deliverable.
-The reason this is so important is that team members need to know what is expected of them before they start work.
+The reason this is so important is that team members need to know what is expected of them and how their deliverable will be measured before they start work.

-Project Work Breakdown Structure Step 4.
+Project Work Breakdown Structure – Step 4.
 In addition to the hierarchy of deliverables, the project work breakdown structure can also contain milestones.
 These are fixed dates by which certain components of the project have to be completed.
 You should not use milestones to set your target completion dates because the scheduling software will calculate those.
-We use milestones to indicate external dates that are legally mandated or required by government regulation.
+You use milestones to indicate things like external dates that are legally mandated or required by government regulation.

-1. The assignments for each of our team members which specify exactly what they’re supposed deliver
+1. The assignments for each of the team members which specify exactly what they’re supposed deliver

-3. The basis for our estimates of duration and cost.
-Accuracy in those estimates is another reason why we have to be crystal clear about what is expected.
+2. The basis for your estimates of duration and cost.
+Accuracy in those estimates is another reason why you must be crystal clear about what is expected